stefanwalther/qliksense-extension-tutorial/tutorial/05-Improving-the-Hello-World-Experience.md

 ![](images/05/05_PreviewImg_After.png)

 >**Hint**
 >As of version 1.0 or 1.1 of Qlik Sense the expected dimensions of the image are not clearly defined.
-It works best if you choose 140x123 pixels.
+It works best if you choose 140x123 pixels or a multiple of this ratio.

-Congrats, you have now an (little bit) improved version of your "Hello World" example.
+Congrats, you have now created an **improved version** of your "Hello World" example, although there is certainly still room for improvement ;-)